spartan-phupham/hackathon-dishka/README.md

   - Centralize the dependency injection using IoC, with dishka library (Inspired by kotlin template).
   - Inject the dependencies into the classes using dependency injection container.
 - **Refactor test**
-  - Implement the test using unittest
+  - Implement the test using unittest2
   - Centralize the test client for reusable purposes
 - **Modify logging on local environment**
   - Add color on logging when running on local environment